MiemieMethod/bedrock-docs/docs/refs/protocols/types/commandorigindata.md

 //// define
 Command UUID：[<!-- md:samp mce::UUID -->](../types/mce__uuid.md)

-- <!-- md:samp mce::UUID -->类型。Unique UUID that represents an instantiation of a command.
+- 特殊类型。Unique UUID that represents an instantiation of a command.
 Each time a command is run it should be given a UUID to represent that instance.

 ////
 //// define
 Request ID：[<!-- md:samp string -->](../types/string.md)

-- <!-- md:samp string -->类型。
+- 特殊类型。

 ////